-- a) Relate specifically to the parts of each place that directly contribute to the streetscapes of Rokeby Road and Hay Street. - b) Address the conservation and development of contributory places. - c) Address the manner in which alterations to non-contributory places, or redevelopment of these sites, impacts on the traditional streetscape character.
+- a) Relate specifically to the parts of each place that directly contribute to the streetscapes of Rokeby Road and Hay Street, the laneways that intersect with Rokeby Road and Hay Street or otherwise located within the Policy Area. - b) Address the conservation and development of contributory places. - c) Address the manner in which alterations to non-contributory places, or redevelopment of these sites, impacts on the traditional streetscape character.